Game Servers Minecraft Lag Solved!

 Use the proper arguments for your script file when launching Minecraft.
 Learn more about the appropriate Java arguments here.

-You can use LuckPerms which will give you a better database instead of the flat file.
+You can use LuckPerms, which will give you a better database than the flat file.

 Do not use chunk loaders if possible.

-Remove any plugins or scripts or edits that cause cascading world generation slowdowns or freezes.
+Remove any plugins, scripts, or edits that cause cascading world generation slowdowns or freezes.

 Limit Anti Cheat plugins to ensure they are not overloading your game.